spine-examples/todo-list/android-app/README.md

 [environment](https://developer.android.com/studio/index.html), follow these steps to build the application:

- 1. Publish the required modules of TodoList core to the Maven local.
+ 1. Publish the required modules of Todo List core to the Maven local.
 To do that, execute the `publishToMavenLocal` Gradle task on the [core Gradle project](../).
  2. Build the `android-app` module with `./gradlew clean build`.